HimaKatta/HimaKatta/README.md

 - 👋 Hi, I’m @HimaKatta
 - 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning Azure to build my cloud computing skills
-- 📫 How to reach me - himavarshinikatta@gmail.com
+- 📫 Reach me via himavarshinikatta@gmail.com

 <!---
 HimaKatta/HimaKatta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.